Before the storm

 The Frog Level district in Waynesville, North Carolina (population 10,307) is the kind of neighborhood that habitually reels me in, with weathered industrial buildings reborn in a commercial quilt of small businesses, craft shops, watering holes, warehouses, and community spirit.
 Existing infrastructure repurposed in a mixed-use, locally grounded way cultivates growth, and it is wildly preferable to the cultural anesthesia of the American strip mall.

-After a sandwich and mug of dark roast at Panacea Coffee on Commerce Street, I took a photo just up the road, at the intersection with Depot Street.
+After a sandwich and cup of dark roast at Panacea Coffee on Commerce Street, I took a photo just up the road, at the intersection with Depot Street.

 The old "Furniture Village" would make a great co-working space.